Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor_todo.md

   * **Dependency**: Based on 3.17.5
   * **Notes**: Created a standardized template for complex API components based on the successful WorkItemTrackingApi prototype.
 The template includes files for the main overview, constructor, properties, methods directory, individual method files, examples, common scenarios, and error handling.
 Also created a comprehensive guide (TEMPLATE-GUIDE.md) for applying the template to complex components, including directory structure, placeholder replacement guide, selection criteria, navigation patterns, and best practices.
 The template is available in project-management/documentation-standards/templates/api-reference-template/.
 - [x] 3.17.7 Get feedback from Jamie and Morgan on API reference template (2h)
-- [ ] 3.17.8 Finalize API reference template (3h)
+- [x] 3.17.8 Finalize API reference template (3h)
   * **Dependency**: Based on 3.17.7
-  * **Notes**: Incorporate feedback from Jamie and Morgan to finalize the API reference template.
-Update the template guide with any additional considerations or best practices identified during the review.
-Ensure the template is ready for use by the documentation team.
+  * **Notes**: Incorporated feedback from Jamie and Morgan to finalize the API reference template.
+Enhanced the template with improved navigation features including breadcrumb navigation, section indicators, related content links, and anchor links.
+Added comprehensive accessibility considerations to ensure documentation is accessible to all users.
+Improved the method template with collapsible sections for complex examples and added a complexity rating system (⭐ to ⭐⭐⭐) to help users quickly identify method complexity.
+Enhanced the README template with a detailed table of contents, related resources section, and visual indicators.
+Updated the methods overview with a complexity guide and common method patterns section.
+All changes align with Jamie's feedback on progressive disclosure, accessibility, and user experience.
 - [ ] 3.18 Create conceptual guide template (3h)
 - [ ] 3.19 Create troubleshooting guide template (3h)
 - [ ] 3.20 Review templates with team (2h)